Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Additional model evaluation

 Figure~\ref{fig:temp_K_scores} shows that there is a considerable gain in skill when increasing the number of donors from \(K = 5\) to \(K = 10\) for the temperature downscaling model.
 After that, however, there is little to be gained from further increasing \(K\).
 We therefore choose \(K = 10\).
 The results for the local deterministic temperature downscaling model is similar to that of the full model.

+Figure~\ref{fig:temp_map_scores} displays maps of average temperature RMSE and MAE scores for ERA5 and the full downscaling model, and the corresponding skill scores to compare these two methods, within a hexagonal tiling of space.
+The figure also contains a map of average elevation differences between weather stations and ERA5 grid cells for the same hexagonal tiling.
+There is a strong correlation between the average elevation differences and the average scores and skill scores within the hexagons.
+The areas with large elevation differences are also the areas where our downscaling method achieves the highest skill scores with respect to ERA5.
+Figure~\ref{fig:temp_map_scores} also displays that many of the areas where the full downscaling method performs worst compared to ERA5 are coastal or maritime areas.

+Figure~\ref{fig:precip_map_scores} displays similar maps as in Figure~\ref{fig:temp_map_scores}, but for precipitation instead of temperature.
+The figure also contains a map of the mean annual precipitation for all weather stations within each spatial hexagon.
+There is a strong correlation between mean annual precipitation and RMSE/MAE.
+The skill score maps in Figure~\ref{fig:precip_map_scores} are more uniformly positive than those in Figure~\ref{fig:temp_map_scores}, and we do not find the same correlation between skill and distance to the ocean in this instance.

-Figures~\ref{fig:precip_map_scores_all} and~\ref{fig:temp_map_scores_all} display maps of average skill scores within a hexagonal tiling of the plane, created with ERA5 as the base model and the full downscaling model as the competing model.
-Similarly, Figures~\ref{fig:precip_map_scores_cprcm_all} and~\ref{fig:temp_map_scores_cprcm_all} display maps of average skill scores within a hexagonal tiling of the plane, created with the full downscaling model as the base model and the CPRCM as the competing model.
+Figures~\ref{fig:temp_map_scores_all} and~\ref{fig:precip_map_scores_all} display similar skill scores as in Figures~\ref{fig:temp_map_scores} and~\ref{fig:precip_map_scores}, for a much larger selection of evaluation criteria, with the full downscaling models as the competitor models and ERA5 as the base models.
+Similarly, Figures~\ref{fig:temp_map_scores_cprcm_all} and~\ref{fig:precip_map_scores_cprcm_all} display skill score maps for the full downscaling models as the competitors and the CPRCM as the base model.